-DUIs are a serious problem in Pennsylvania, and the state is starting to tighten regulations and increase severity of punishment.
+DUIs are a serious problem in Pennsylvania, and the state is starting to tighten regulations and increase punishment severities.

 Driving is legal, and drinking is legal if you’re over 21.
-Where the two activities collide, there is often confusion, so we’ve put together a list of the five things you should know about DUIs.
+Where the two activities collide, there is often confusion, so we’ve put together a list of the five things you should know about driving under the influence (DUI) in Chester County PA.

 1. DUI is a Major Safety Issue in Pennsylvania